fbpx

 Leave a comment

+FDIC-Insured – Backed by the full faith and credit of the U.S. Government.
 FitnessBank is a division of Affinity Bank.
 FitnessBank and Affinity Bank are the same entity for the purpose of calculating FDIC insurance limits and deposits.
 Effective September 15, 2023, the Bank converted from a federal savings association to a national bank, and as a result, the Company became a bank holding company instead of a savings and loan holding company.
 FitnessBank is not responsible for and has no control over the subject matter, content, information, or graphics of the websites that have links here.
-Please contact us with any concerns or comments. ©2022-2023 All Rights Reserved.
+Please contact us with any concerns or comments. ©2025-2026 All Rights Reserved.

 As of &zwnj, the interest rate(s) and annual percentage yield(s) are accurate.
 Interest rates may change as often as daily without prior notice.
 Fees may reduce account earnings.
 Rates are valid for accounts opened online and require a valid email address.The interest rate on this account is based on the Average Daily Steps from the prior month.
 Rate updates for average daily steps from the prior month are reviewed no later than the second week of the following month.
 The initial APY will be current top tier until the rate adjustment date following first full month that the account has been opened.
 Rates are valid for accounts opened online and require a valid email address.